 Puns or play on words also have a memorability to them.
 Taking a common phrase related to clothing and twisting it for your boutique name can be effective, for example, Once Upon A Dress.
 It will peak customers interest and make them want to know more about you by visiting your shop or website.
 Puns can spark creativity for your boutique name ideas.

 Sometimes it’s easier to just keep it simple, even as simple as one-word boutique names.
+A simple boutique name that is easy to remember and meaningful is better than something very complicated.
 Think about the style of your clothing and a way you could express it in one-word – Dainty, Bold or Glittering are all possible options.
 Keeping it basic avoids tongue twisters and confusing spelling.

 If you make your branding too complex, customers may not understand your style and branding.
 They could move on to other boutiques instead of giving you a chance.
-Among your ideas get rid of any that are too confusing.
+Among your ideas get rid of any that are too confusing and keep the simple boutique names.

 Your boutique name is important for gaining the online traffic you want.
 When branding and marketing your business, you will consider keywords that customers will use when searching for the product you provide.
 Using a keyword in your boutique name can aid in getting your website higher up on search results and enticing customers to click.